jedinym/sqc-text/main.typ

 Python library.

 == MolProbity <section-molprobity>
-// TODO: explain why it was chosen
 _MolProbity_ is the single validation tool used in this thesis.
 It provides evaluation of atomic model quality for biomacromolecules @molprobity[p.
 12].
 The current maintainers are Richardson Laboratory of Duke University.
 Its source code can be found in their GitHub repository
 #footnote[https://github.com/rlabduke/MolProbity].

+_MolProbity_ was chosen because, unlike other tools in the PDB validation pipeline, it is freely available and provides multiple validations in a single package.

-The software package contains a web interface for simple use but also a command line interface for bulk validations.
+The software package contains a web interface for simple use but also a command line interface for bulk validations, which is more useful for automated use.

 === Validations
 In this section, we briefly introduce the various validations that _MolProbity_